 Books I have written

-10 of the 14 books were published in English first.
-By the end of 2012, between them, they will have been translated in 28 languages (Arabic, Catalan, Chinese [classical], Chinese [simplified], Dutch, Eritrean, Esperanto, Finnish, French, German, Greek, Hebrew, Icelandic, Italian, Indonesian, Japanese, Korean, Latvian, Mongolian, Persian, Portuguese, Romanian, Russian, Spanish, Swedish, Thai, Turkish, and Vietnamese) in 30 countries (Argentina, Brazil, China, Eritrea, Finland, France, Germany, Greece, Iceland, Indonesia, Iran, Israel, Italy, Japan, Korea, Latvia, Mexico, Mongolia, Portugal, Qatar, Romania, Russia, Spain, Sweden, Taiwan, Thailand, Turkey, the UK, the USA, and Vietnam). .
+10 of the 15 books were published in English first.
+By the end of 2015, between them, they will have been translated in 37 languages (Arabic, Bulgarian, Catalan, Chinese [classical], Chinese [simplified], Croatian, Czech, Danish, Dutch, Eritrean, Esperanto, Estonian, Finnish, French, Galician, German, Greek, Hebrew, Hungarian, Icelandic, Italian, Indonesian, Japanese, Korean, Latvian, Mongolian, Persian, Polish, Portuguese, Romanian, Russian, Serbian, Spanish, Swedish, Thai, Turkish, and Vietnamese) in 40 countries (Argentina, Bulgaria, Brazil, China, Croatia, the Czech Republic, Denmark, Egypt, Eritrea, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Indonesia, Iran, Israel, Italy, Japan, Korea, Latvia, Mexico, Mongolia, the Netherlands, Poland, Portugal, Qatar, Romania, Russia, Spain, Sweden, Taiwan, Thailand, Turkey, the UK, the USA, and Vietnam).

 Three of my books are available only in Korean (numbers 8, 9, and 14) and one of them only in Spanish, although this is a collection of articles first published in English (number 2).